 Focus, foretelling, amplification are the many uses for slow motion in film.
-An original video, narrated by Julian Palmer titled The Art of Slow Motion, splices classic scenes from The Matrix to Inception, as a slow motion crash-course on the significant narrative device.
+An original video, narrated by Julian Palmer titled The Art of Slow Motion, splices classic scenes from The Matrix to Inception, as a slow motion crash-course on a significant narrative device.
 The effect of slow motion effortlessly delivers a dramatic punch and thus has earned a place in every cinematographer's bag of tricks.